 Acupuncture has a powerful ability to address pain all over the body.
 Often, the acupuncture treatment will focus on areas that are far away from the pain.
-For example, in Chronic Pelvic Pain Syndrome, the treatment will use many acupuncture points on the arms and legs.
-This is because the acupuncture channels can be used to reduce pain all along that particular channel.

 I like to think of the acupuncture channels as an map of the body to address pain in specific areas.
 The acupuncturist will try to locate the area of the pain and determine which acupuncture channel is effected.
 The most powerful acupuncture treatment will address the acupuncture points for that specific channel.